Caring for Rats

 Carbohydrates (72 - 84%)

-Science Selective and lab blocks from us, NZRR or A Rat's Tail are a great staple.
+Science Selective and lab blocks from us or NZRR are a great staple.
 Vetafarm Rodent Origins are also good pellets readily available from most pet stores in New Zealand but feeding only Origins can lead to weight gain.

 You can create your own dry mix with items available at the supermarket such as Weetabix, rolled oats, puffed rice, seeds, dry pasta and other low sugar cereals like Cheerios.
 When I make a mix to supplement the lab blocks I track the ingredients so I can keep the macros correct.